Login PI: Real-World Performance Insights on Virtual Desktops

 Use Login PI to:

-- Monitor the end user experience, without affecting end-user productivity
+- Monitor the end user digital experience, without affecting end-user productivity

 - Provide early warnings on performance, before they are experienced by end users

-- Generate reports on historical data to identify trends and determine uptime
+- Generate reports on historical data to identify trends, determine uptime, and comply with SLA requirements

 How does Login PI work?